stevesteven667-pixel/item/README.md

             └── minerals/
 ```

-## Important notes
+## Important Notes

+* Do not install the old `MineraisPlus` plugin alongside ItemsPlus.
-* Do not change an ID that is already in use without properly deleting the old content.
+* Do not change an identifier that is already in use without properly deleting the old content.
-* Customies IDs are saved when the server starts up.
+* Customies identifiers are registered when the server starts.
+* Some changes require a full server restart.
-* Missing textures will appear as invisible or incorrect objects or blocks on the client side.
+* Missing textures may appear as invisible or incorrect items and blocks.
-* Always perform a full shutdown before replacing the plugin or modifying the resource pack.
+* Always fully stop the server before replacing the plugin or modifying the resource pack.
+* Keep a backup of `plugin_data/ItemsPlus/config.yml` before making major changes.

 ## Author